 Museum is open Monday to Saturday from 9 a.m. to 6 p.m. and Sunday from noon to 6 p.m.
 Adult admission $15, kids and college students with ID (6+) $12 and kids under 5 are free.
 Located at NW 6th and Harvey Ave.

-Walk through several different ecosystems in the Crystal Bridge, like wet and dry mountain landscapes as well as the tropical oasis.
+Walk through two ecosystems in the Crystal Bridge, like wet and dry mountain landscapes as well as the tropical oasis.
 Find parrots and chocolate trees, along with banana trees and orchids.

 Outside the Crystal Bridge find more gardens to explore, like a children’s garden with a playscape, live performance stages and water play areas.
 Walk through native Oklahoma plants or see the lake and stair fountain where ducks swim.
 The gardens can be enjoyed at night with lots of decorative lighting.